mrmxf/opentsg-node/example/README..md

 ### Generate Section

-the name field is the naming format of the dot paths that are generated with the widgets, as well as declaring the range of the values to choose from the data.
-The length of the array has to match the number of dimensions, as the first position in the array relates to the first dimension of the data etc In this demo `[:]` means use the full range of that data dimension. `[0:2]` would be an inclusive:exclusive range of the data.
+The name field is the naming format of the dot paths that are generated with the widgets, as well as declaring the range of the values to choose from the data.
+The length of the name array has to match the number of dimensions, as each position in the array matches a dimension of the data. e.g. the first position in the array relates to the first dimension of the data, so `{"R":"[:]"}` would name the first dimension of the data `R{{number}}`.
+In this demo `[:]` means use the full range of that data dimension. `[0:2]` would be an inclusive:exclusive range of the data.
 The key is the name that is used to generate that name at layer of the dotpath, which is followed by the dimension position.
 In this demo the names would go from R0.CD0.B0